DoS Protection Against Flooding of New Sessions

 - ForProfile, select the name of theDoS Protectionprofile you created.

 - ForAddress, selectsource-ip-onlyorsrc-dest-ip-both, which determines the type of IP address to which the rule applies.
 Choose the setting based on how you want the firewall to identify offending traffic.

 - Specifysource-ip-onlyif you want the firewall to classify only on the source IP address.
 Because attackers often test the entire network for hosts to attack,source-ip-onlyis the typical setting for a wider examination.

-- Specifysrc-dest-ip-bothif you want to protect against DoS attacks only on the server that has a specific destination address, and you also want to ensure that every source IP address won’t surpass a specific cps threshold to that server.
+- Specifysrc-dest-ip-bothif you want to protect only against DoS attacks on the server that has a specific destination address and also ensure that every source IP address will not surpass a specific connections-per-second threshold to that server.